dclong/blog/misc/content/2015-05-19-ipython-tips.markdown

     and assuming that IPython is installed with the right permission (you cannot import it if you do not have read permission), run IPython `/path/to/python -m IPython` might resolve the issue.

+2. The option `--ipython-dir` can be used to specify the directory of configuration files for IPython.
+    If not specified,
+    the directory return by `IPython.paths.get_ipython_dir()` is used.
+    Depending on your system and setup,
+    `IPython.paths.get_ipython_dir()` might return different locations.
+    The option `--ipython-dir` can be very help if `IPython.paths.get_ipython_dir()` does not return the directory you want to use.

+        :::bash
+        ipython --ipython-dir ~/.ipython/

 ### Help Doc